 Rebecca Henriques holds a Master of Music degree from the University of Illinois and is an award-winning scholarship graduate of Wake Forest University, with a Bachelor of Fine Arts in vocal performance.
 She is the recipient of numerous honors, awards and scholarships for vocal artistry.
 She has performed the roles of Casilda in Gilbert and Sullivan’s The Gondoliers and Virgin Mary in the Ramon Dominguez’s world premiere of Bernadette in Lourdes, France.
 She has also performed partial roles including Zerlina in Mozart’s Don Giovanni, Musetta in Puccini’s La Bohème, Ella in Gilbert and Sullivan’s Patience, and Mabel in Pirates of Penzance.
 Ms. Henriques was an Encouragement Award recipient in the Metropolitan Opera National Council District Auditions.
 She recently participated in the Aspen Music Festival on a full scholarship, where she performed in scenes from Così fan tutte, La Bohème and .
 She was also a participant in the Barcelona Festival of Song.
 Ms. Henriques is currently pursuing her Doctor of Musical Arts degree at the University of Miami’s Frost School of Music.

-Riley Svatos is a lyric soprano who recently graduated from the Master of Music program at Indiana University, where she studied with Costanza Cuccaro.
+Riley Svatos is a lyric soprano who recently completed her studies in the Master of Music program at Indiana University, where she studied with Costanza Cuccaro.
 Originally from Lake Andes, South Dakota, she received her Bachelor’s in Music Education from South Dakota State University in 2011.
 In 2012, Ms. Svatos was the grand-prize winner of the Franco-American Vocal Academy Grand Concours de Chant, and was awarded the Winston Scholarship from the National Society of Arts and Letters.
 She also won an encouragement award at the Indiana District of the Metropolitan Opera National Council auditions in the 2012-13 season.
 Ms. Svatos appeared with Indiana University Opera Theater as Donna Anna in Don Giovanni this past September, and in June she made her professional debut as Countess Almaviva in Arbor Opera Theater's production of Le Nozze di Figaro.
 Other performance credits include Diana in Orphée aux Enfers, Mimi in La Bohème, and Daughter in Philip Glass’ Akhnaten.

 Her participation in the Young Artist Program is generously sponsored by The Anne E. Leibowitz Fund.